My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

-I will be showing the second method in this hub because a) I am using thread, so the gauge would not change so much compared to using yarn; and b) I am merely showing how to change colors while doing vertical stripes, so the hanging threads at the back is minimal as the colors are just continuously going up.
+I will be showing the second method in this article for two reasons.
+First, I am using thread, so the gauge would not change so much compared to using yarn.
+Second, I am merely showing how to change colors while doing vertical stripes, so the hanging threads at the back are minimal as the colors are just continuously going up.

 - Start the chain with the lightest color you plan to use.
 In this case, I used a light yellow.
 Start the stitches with the same color until you reach the point where you want to change the color.

-- When you reach the last stitch of the current color, before you do the final yarn over and pulling through all loops, insert the new color as shown in the picture below.
-This new color will be the thread you will yarn over and pulling through all hooks.
+- When you reach the last stitch of the current color, before you do the final yarn over and pull through all loops, insert the new color as shown in the picture below.
+This new color will be the thread you will yarn over and pull through all hooks.